 Each episode is posted on Sunday evening, following the national broadcast.
-New episodes are free for ten weeks on podcast apps like Apple Podcasts, Radio Public, Stitcher, etc. Our entire archive — all 700+ episodes — is available to stream or download here on our website.
+New episodes are free for ten weeks on podcast apps like Apple Podcasts, Radio Public, etc. Our entire archive — more than 800 episodes — is available to stream or download here on our website.

 Transcripts become available the week after broadcast, normally on Monday.
 Links to transcripts are located on each episode page.